Sleepyblue/markdown-recipe-app/README.md

 1. Fork the project
 2. Clone the project
 3. Follow the instructions in the console:
-4. Navigate to the project directory cd sos-animals
+4. Navigate to the project directory cd markdown-recipe-app
 5. Install the dependencies npm install
-6. Run the project npm start
+6. Run the project npm run dev

 ___